plxtra/motif-core/etc/motif-core.api.md

 export class DataIvemIdAddToWatchmakerListDataItem extends RequestAcknowledgeWatchmakerListDataItem {
 }

-// Warning: (ae-forgotten-export) The symbol "BaseRankedDataIvemIdList" needs to be exported by the entry point public-api.d.ts
 // Warning: (ae-missing-release-tag) "DataIvemIdArrayRankedDataIvemIdList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "DataIvemIdArrayRankedDataIvemIdList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //